By Kenneth P. Green,

 The Fraser Institute

-Kenneth Green and Elmira Aliakbari are analysts at the Fraser Institute.
+Kenneth P. Green is a senior director, Elmira Aliakbari and Ashley Stedman are analysts, at the Fraser Institute.

 Troy Media Marketplace © 2017 – All Rights Reserved

 Trusted editorial content provider to media outlets across Canada